 It is important that physicians of various disciplines agree and understand the use of common terminology to describe different disease processes.
 Standardization of language or terminology is often a challenge.
-IN 1995 the North American Spine Society (NASS) initiated efforts to standardize the use of terminology as it applies to various disorders of the intervertebral disc.
+In 1995 the North American Spine Society (NASS) initiated efforts to standardize the use of terminology as it applies to various disorders of the intervertebral disc.
 They received assistance from the American Society of Spine Radiology (ASSR) and the American Society of Neuroradiology (ASNR).
 The efforts lead to the development of recommended classifications, definitions and criteria for different disc disorders at various stages of development.
 The use of commonly accepted and understood terminology helps physicians accurately communicate with their patients and with each other.
-It influences the type of care recommended to patients with spine disorders.
+Consistent terminology improves the type of care recommended to patients with spine disorders.

 The following disc disorder classifications and their descriptions are derived form the nomenclature and classification of lumbar disc pathology, recommendations of the combined task forces of the North American Spine Society, American Society of Spine Radiology and American Society of Neuroradiology.
-These terms describe what can be anatomically differentiated on imaging studies such as MRI.
-Thus, this classification system is limited by the resolution capacity of the imaging technology and may not accurately represent the actual anatomical extent of the disc pathology.

 Normal disc: This term is used to describe a young intervertebral disc that is structurally normal.
-This term may be used to describe a mild diffuse disc bulge that does not show evidence of any other abnormality.
+A symmetric disc bulge which involves between 50 and 100% of the circumference of the disc is not considered a form of herniation and is more likely to represent a normal state.

-Disc with Congenital/Development Variation: This classification includes those discs which are structurally abnormal as the result of hereditary considerations.
+Disc with Congenital/Development Variation: This classification includes those discs, which are structurally abnormal as the result of hereditary considerations.
 This includes disc that undergo structural (morphological) changes due to adaptation to abnormal growth of the spine.